tweag/FawltyDeps/docs/reference.md

 - Configuration in `pyproject.toml` override only the ultimate hardcoded defaults.
 - The ultimate defaults when no cutomizations takes place are hardcoded inside FawltyDeps, and are documented above.

+### Output formats

+The default output from FawltyDeps is a summary outlining the relevant dependencies found (according to the selected actions).
+However you can also ask for more information from FawltyDeps:

+- `--summary`: Default (human-readable) summary output
+- `--detailed`: Longer (human-readable) output that includes the location of the relevant dependencies.
+- `--json`: Verbose JSON-formatted output for other tools to consume and process further.

+Only one of these options can be used at a time.

+## More help

+Run `fawltydeps --help` to get the full list of available options.